fyrkov/refcards/linux-networking.md

 - `docker0` - docker interface

 `ip` command objects can be:
-- `address` to show addresses addigned to network interfaces
+- `address` to show addresses assigned to network interfaces
 - `link` to show network interfaces
 - others